 - Reduced enrollment in higher education due to lack of funding, increases to cost of attendance or other inflationary pressure.
 Some institutes of higher education may close or merge with other colleges and universities.
 Significant reductions in student funding, through grants or loans, may reduce enrollments and decrease the payment volume we process.
 Potential students may also be deterred by increases in the cost of attendance. - Government supported institutions may experience losses or reduction in public funding.
 Many of our clients rely considerably upon public funding or support, which may not always be available due to budget constraints. - Changing perceptions about in-person classes.
-Students may reject the opportunity to attend courses in person, when online or virtual classes are offered as an option, due to growing familiarity and perceived convenience of remote learning, the lingering impact of the COVID-19 pandemic or a lower price point for online classes. - Our clients' rankings, reputation and marketing efforts strongly affect enrollments, none of which we control.
-If we fail to maintain or add clients with strong, stable reputations and rankings, they will fail to achieve consistent enrollments. - Declines in international student enrollment.
-The COVID-19 pandemic, including the emergence of variants and sub-variants, mobility restrictions imposed by health authorities, and restrictions on immigration or the award of student visas can negatively impact the cross-border education industry, and schools that rely on foreign student populations, will be negatively affected or may cease operations.
+Students may reject the opportunity to attend courses in person, when online or virtual classes are offered as an option, due to growing familiarity and perceived convenience of remote learning or a lower price point for online classes. - Our clients' rankings, reputation and marketing efforts strongly affect enrollments, none of which we control.
+If we fail to maintain or add clients with strong, stable reputations and rankings, they will fail to achieve consistent enrollments.

-General economic conditions.
+- Declines in international student enrollment.
+Global conflict and restrictions on immigration or the award of student visas can negatively impact the cross-border education industry and schools that rely on foreign student populations will be negatively affected or may cease operations. - General economic conditions.
 Any contraction in the economy could be expected to reduce enrollment in higher education, whether by reducing funding, reducing corporate allowances for continuing education, general reductions in employment or savings or other factors.

 International cross-border transaction revenue represents a significant part of our revenue; international regulations and restrictions that inhibit cross-border travel and relocation of international students, as well as ongoing political friction between China and the U.S. that have slowed the growth of Chinese students studying in the U.S. and may have resulted in changes in Chinese student education destinations, have had and may continue to have an impact on our revenue growth.
+More recently, political friction between India and Canada could potentially slow the growth of Indian students studying in Canada, especially if tensions continue to rise.